ElektraInitiative/libelektra/src/plugins/conditionals/README.md

 Keynames are all either relative to to-be-tested key (starting with `./` or `../`), relative to the parentkey (starting with `@/`) or absolute (e.g. `system/key`).

+### Multiple Statements ###

+It's also possible to test multiple conditions using `check/condition` as a meta array and multiple assign statements using `assign/condition` as a meta array.

 ## Example ##

     (this/key  != 'value') ? (then/key == some/other/key) : (or/key <= '125')